Wulfshade/ruby2dtetris/README.md

 # ruby2dtetris
-A ruby implementation of Tetris using ruby2d for guidance
+A ruby implementation of Tetris using ruby2d for gui